The Future of Reflective Practice

 For reflective practice, this changes the social conditions.
 A teacher who wants to reflect with a peer no longer needs the peer to be in the same school or even the same country.
 Critical friend conversations can happen by video call.
 Mentor relationships can be maintained across geography.

 Pakistani teachers can now access mentors and peer groups from around the world.
-This was not possible at the scale of an ordinary teacher even ten years ago.
+In earlier decades, this kind of cross-border professional dialogue was rare for an ordinary teacher.

 Global economic shifts